manniche/xor/README.markdown

 Technology
 ----------

-ORep is implemented primarily in java but is targeting the jvm in general.
+OREP is implemented primarily in java but is targeting the jvm in general.

 Requirements and dependencies
 -----------------------------

-java 6
+java 6 SE

+Besides the J6SE, all dependencies are managed through maven

 Running the example implementations
 -----------------------------------